 Student Training and Information

 The instructor is responsible for advising students on the nature of hazardous chemicals that may be used in the classroom.
-Students should be made aware of this procedure and MSDS for chemical hazards in their classroom environment.
+Students should be made aware of this procedure and the location of Safety Data Sheets for chemicals used in their classroom environment.

 Informing Employees Who Do Special Tasks

 Before employees perform special (non-routine) tasks that may expose them to hazardous chemicals, their supervisors will inform them about the chemical hazards.
 Their supervisors also will inform them about how to control exposure and what to do in an emergency.
 The employer will evaluate the hazards of these tasks and provide appropriate controls including Personal Protective Equipment and additional training as required.

 This workplace follows the labeling requirements in OAR 437-002-0378 concerning the labeling of pipes.
 Before working in areas where hazardous chemicals are transferred through unlabeled pipes or where pipes are insulated with asbestos-containing material, employees will contact the Facilities Office at 541-463-5000 for the following information:

 - The physical or health hazards of the chemicals present.

 - The safe work practices necessary to prevent exposure.

 Informing Contractors and Other Employers About Our Hazardous Chemicals

 If employees of other employer(s) may be exposed to hazardous chemicals at our workplace (for example, employees of a construction contractor working on-site), it is the responsibility of the employee coordinating the contractor’s work to provide contractors and their employees with the following information: